-Questions Posed to the Expert Panel
+1.1 Questions Posed to the Expert Panel

 - 1. How can risk to or vulnerability of groundwater best be determined in the context of a regulatory program such as the ILRP? - 2.
 Evaluate and develop recommendations for the current approaches taken to assessing risk to or vulnerability of groundwater. - 3.
 How can risk to or vulnerability of surface water best be determined in the context of a regulatory program such as the ILRP? - 4.
-Evaluate and develop recommendations for the current approaches taken to assessing risk to or vulnerability of surface water. - 5.
+Evaluate and develop recommendations for the current approaches taken to assessing risk to or vulnerability of surface water: - 5.
 What management practices are expected to be implemented and under what circumstances for the control of nitrogen? - 6.
 What management practices are recommended for consideration by growers when they are selecting practices to put in place for the control of nitrogen? - 7.
 Evaluate and make recommendations regarding the usage of various nitrogen management and accounting practices. - 8.
 Evaluate and make recommendations regarding the most effective methods for ensuring growers have the knowledge required for effectively implementing recommended management practices. - 9.
 What measurements can be used to verify that the implementations of management practices for nitrogen are as effective as possible? - 10.
-Evaluate and make recommendations regarding the usage of listed verification measurements of nitrogen control. - 11.
+Evaluate and make recommendations regarding the usage of the following verification measurements of nitrogen control. - 11.
 Evaluate the relative merits, and make recommendations regarding the usage of, surface water measurement systems derived from either receiving water or a discharge monitoring approach to identify problem discharges. - 12.
-Evaluate and make recommendations on how best to integrate the results of the Nitrogen Tracking and Reporting System Task Force with any above recommendation regarding management practices and verification measures. - 13.
+Evaluate and make recommendation on how best to integrate the results of the Nitrogen Tracking and Reporting System Task Force with any above recommendation regarding management practices and verification measures. - 13.
 Evaluate and make recommendations on the reporting requirements to report budgeting and recording of nitrogen application on a management block basis versus reporting aggregated numbers on a nitrate loading risk unit level.

-Programmatic Recommendations from the Agricultural Expert Panel
+1.2Programmatic Recommendations from the Expert Panel

-The Agricultural Expert Panel (referred to as "the Panel" in this report) recommends a paradigm shift in its regulatory attempts to reduce nitrate levels in groundwater.
+The Expert Panel recommends a paradigm shift in its regulatory attempts to reduce nitrate levels in groundwater.
 The essential elements of this shift are:

-- 1. All farmers should have good irrigation and nitrogen management plans, not just those with lands above aquifers with high nitrates, or those that in the past have historically been identified to be in a high vulnerability area, or those with a certain size farm or field.
-This recommendation comes with the caveat that certain groups (such as the rice growers on clay soils) may be considered for exemption because of very unique chemical situations, and that the groundwater quality of some areas may be de-designated from beneficial uses related to drinking water. - 2.
-Reporting by farmers should be simple yet effective.
+1. All farmers should have good irrigation and nitrogen management plans, not just those with lands above aquifers with high nitrates, or those that in the past have been historically been identified to be in a high vulnerability area, or those with a certain size farm or field.
+This recommendation comes with the caveat that certain groups (such as the rice growers on clay soils) may be exempt because of very unique chemical situations, and that the groundwater quality some areas may be declared exempt from drinking water standards.

+- 2. Reporting by farmers should be simple yet effective.
 The basic elements of reporting are reporting unit location, total nitrogen applied, crop type, and acreage. - 3.
-Individual fields can be grouped into units for reporting purposes, in which all fields have the same crop (or very similar crops as designated by coalitions; this is primarily targeted toward produce crops), same irrigation and nitrogen management plan, same irrigation water quality, same irrigation method, similar soils and same general geographic area. - 4.
+Individual fields can be grouped into units for reporting purposes, in which all fields have the same crop, same irrigation and nitrogen management plan, same irrigation water quality, same irrigation method, and similar soils and same general geographic area. - 4.
 Meaningful education programs for farmers, and of persons who develop irrigation and nitrogen management plans, must be developed and implemented.
-Training for on-farm irrigation and fertilization decision-makers may need to be required (in an enforceable manner) to ensure success.
+Training for farmers may need to be required (in an enforceable manner) to ensure success.

-General Understanding by the Panel
+1.3General Understanding by the Expert Panel

-The recommendations of the Panel are dependent upon the interpretation and understanding by Panel members of many surrounding issues.
-Some of the background consensus points among the members include the following:
+The recommendations of the Expert Panel are dependent upon the interpretation and understanding by Panel members of many surrounding issues.
+Some of the background consensus points among the members include the following